Virtual Interview Season Experience

 We require USMLE Step 1 scores to apply and Step 2 scores in order to begin residency training.

 Preparation for the PGY1 year is assessed carefully on each applicant.
 We strongly recommend completion of a medicine subinternship and a MICU rotation in the senior year.

 An interview is required for admission.
-Interviews are by appointment only and are conducted November through January.
+Interviews are invitation only and are conducted November through January.